 Pros of Debt Consolidation

-One of the most common criticisms of the whole debt consolidation loan method is that many lenders charge fees for their loans.
+One of the most common criticisms of the whole debt consolidation loan method is that some lenders charge fees for their loans.

-Some do this upfront as a so-called “balance transfer fee,” “arrangement fee" or even cleverly disguised as "closing costs", whilst others do it later on down the line, calling them "annual fees".
+Some do this upfront as a so-called “balance transfer fee,” or an “arrangement fee" whilst others may do it later on down the line, by charging an "annual fee".

-At Finio Loans, however, we have no additional fees.
-This means we'll never ask you to pay a fee to get or maintain your debt consolidation loan with us, so you'll always know how much you’re paying each month.
+At Finio Loans, we have no additional fees.
+This means we'll never ask you to pay a fee to get or maintain your loan with us, so you'll always know how much you’re paying each month.